The DCS file format

 Although there are extensions on the market to solve this problem (SmartXT for XPress) and most OPI-servers can merge the highres data when OPI is used, DCS is simply a nuisance and deserves to disappear, at least for pure CMYK images.

 If you need more than 4 colors in an image (e.g. hexachrome) or you wish to process copydot files, then DCS is still a valid file format.
-Using native Photoshop files is probably a better alternative if your design program supports this.
-For simple CMYK images DCS should never be used anymore.
+Using native Photoshop files is a better alternative if you use Adobe InDesign for page layout.
+For simple CMYK images, DCS should never be used anymore.

 Specsheet